Rhapsody (video game series): Puzzle games

-Two other Nippon Ichi games, Marl Jong and Marl de Jigsaw, featured Marl Kingdom characters.
+Two other Nippon Ichi games, Marl Jong and Marl de Jigsaw, featured Rhapsody characters.
 Marl Jong, for the PlayStation, is a Mahjong game with Marl elements.
 Marl de Jigsaw, for the PlayStation 2, is a puzzle game, where the player must assemble jigsaw puzzles, along the lines of Pieces.
-Similarly to most games in Japan, games with Marl characters could be played on cellphones.
+Similarly to most games in Japan, games with Rhapsody characters could be played on cellphones.

 Other games

 Several games developed by Nippon Ichi are often considered to be part of the Marl Kingdom world, such as Disgaea: Hour of Darkness and Makai Kingdom.
 In particular, La Pucelle: Tactics takes place in the same world, but at a different time in history and location and features the grandson of Cornet.
-A grown-up version of Elly from Angel's Present also makes an appearance.
+A grown-up version of Elly from Memories of Marl Kingdom also makes an appearance.
 Antiphona no Seikahime: Tenshi no Gakufu Op.A, a musical RPG for the PSP, also takes place in the same world.
 Players can travel to Marl's Kingdom, and Marjoly and the Nyankos make an appearance.

 Merchandise

 The Adventure of Etoile Rosenqueen from Marl Kingdom is an "audio book" that chronicles the rivalry between Cornet and Etoile in between the first and second games which was released in 2006.
-Tenpei Sato composed the music for it and it was only released in Japan.
+Tenpei Sato composed the music for it and was only released in Japan.

 RosenQueen.com, named after Etoile Rosenqueen from the Marl games, was an online division of NIS America that sells various games and merchandise concerning the NIS games.
 In late 2010, however, they closed down RosenQueen, and made the merchandise shop a generic part of the NIS site.

 The series also has calendars, soundtracks, phone cards, novels, comics, and plushies.

 Reception

 Rhapsody has retained a cult following, but remains mostly unheard of in mainstream video gaming.
-With an emphasis on girlish themes and musical numbers, Rhapsody gained little popularity with the gaming industry in America.
-However, in Japan, the series went on to have two sequels and sold well.
+With an emphasis on girlish themes and musical numbers, Rhapsody gained little popularity with the gaming industry in America, but in Japan, the series went on to have two sequels and sold well.
 Examples such as the cellphone gaming indicate that the Marl series is treated just as any other RPG series in Japan, whereas more of an oddity in North America.

-Other Nippon Ichi games such as the Disgaea series, which are sometimes considered to be part of the Marl Kingdom world, have gained a large amount of popularity in America, years after Rhapsody was released.
+Other Nippon Ichi games such as the Disgaea series, which are sometimes considered to be part of the Rhapsody world, have gained a large amount of popularity in America, years after Rhapsody was released.
 These games continue with the humorous approach to story telling and feature similar sugary character designs.